-Casualties were severe.
-Private Richard Hahn was killed in action.
-The regiment’s second in command, Lieutenant Colonel G. W. Alexander, was nearly killed, and the regiment’s two color-bearers, both from Company C, were also seriously wounded while preventing the American flag from falling into enemy hands.
+During this battle, the 47th Pennsylvania succeeded in recapturing a Massachusetts artillery battery that had been lost during the earlier Confederate assault, but casualties were severe.
+Private Richard Hahn was killed in action, the regiment’s second-in-command, Lieutenant-Colonel G. W. Alexander, was nearly killed, and the regiment’s two color-bearers, both from Company C, were also seriously wounded while preventing the American flag from falling into enemy hands.

-Still others from the 47th were captured by Confederate troops, marched roughly 125 miles to Camp Ford, a Confederate Army prison camp near Tyler, Texas, and held there as prisoners of war until they were released during prisoner exchanges on 22 July and in August, September and November.
+Still others from the 47th were captured by Confederate troops, marched roughly 125 miles to Camp Ford, a Confederate Army prison camp near Tyler, Texas, and held there as prisoners of war until they were released during prisoner exchanges in July, August, September, or November.
 Sadly, at least two members of the 47th Pennsylvania never made it out of that camp alive.

-Beginning 16 May, Captain Charles Yard and E Company moved with the majority of the 47th from Simmsport across the Atchafalaya to Morganza, and then to New Orleans on 20 June.
+Beginning 13 May, Captain Charles Yard and E Company moved with the majority of the 47th from Simmesport across the Atchafalaya to Morganza, and then to New Orleans on 20 June.

 Removed from command amid the controversy over the Union Army’s successes and failures during the Red River Expedition, Union General Nathaniel P. Banks was placed on leave by President Abraham Lincoln.
 Banks subsequently spent much of his time in Washington, D.C. as a Reconstruction advocate for Louisiana.